Egypt fires top railway official after deadly train crashes - WTMJ

 Last week, a train derailed in the Nile Delta province of Sharqia, injuring 15 people.
 On March 25, two passenger trains collided in the southern province of Sohag, killing at least 18 people and injuring 200 others, including children.
 Prosecutors blamed gross negligence by railway employees for that crash.

-The country’s railway system, one of the world’s oldest, has a history of badly maintained equipment and poor management.
+The country’s railway system has a history of badly maintained equipment and poor management.

 Hundreds of train accidents are reported every year.
 In February 2019 an unmanned locomotive slammed into a barrier inside Cairo’s main Ramses railway station, causing a huge explosion and a fire that killed at least 25 people.
 That crash prompted the then-transportation minister to resign.